 YALLFest can, at times, be overwhelming.
 The venues are all over Charleston and sometimes it can get confusing, not knowing if you’re going in the right direction.
 Usually YALLFest will provide a map in the onsite guide (kind of like a newspaper), but if you don’t have a map, do not be afraid to approach a volunteer or an attendee.
 I had to do this a lot my first year because I was unfamiliar with the layout and trust me when I say that it definitely helped.
 Everyone was super nice and understanding.
 I asked questions like, “where is the Charleston Museum?; I can’t find the HMH booth, do you know where their booth is?; Do you by chance know where the closest bathroom is?” and so many more.
 So, even if this is out of your comfort zone, you can do it!
 It’s better to ask questions or for directions than to wander aimlessly, hoping you stumble upon the booth/author you’re looking for.

+Of course, you should definitely follow YALLFest on social media to stay up-to-date on any schedule changes.
 Most of the publishers participating at YALLFest will have announced their schedules before the festival.
 However, some publishers announce some un-publicized booth drops, such as ARCs or swag items.
 I advise to follow the publishers on Twitter and even Instagram.
-The publishers are: HMH Teen, Underlined (Penguin Teen), Epic Reads (HarperCollins), Fierce Reads (Macmillan), Riveted (Simon Teen), NOVL (Little, Brown), Pique (Amulet Books), Blackstone Publishing, Disney Books, and I Read YA.
+Some of the publishers attending may be: HMH Teen, Underlined (Penguin Teen), Epic Reads (HarperCollins), Fierce Reads (Macmillan), Riveted (Simon Teen), NOVL (Little, Brown), Pique (Amulet Books), Blackstone Publishing, Disney Books, and I Read YA.